 Better known as Snake Island, Ilha da Queimada Grande is home to a huge population of snakes.
 According to some estimates, there's one snake in each square meter of the island.
 And they aren't just some harmless grass snakes that only frighten you with their look but can't cause you any damage.
 The snakes living in this island are world's most dangerous species.
 Among them is the golden lancehead viper whose venom melts flesh around the bite.
 Yikes!

 So it's logical why the Brazilian government closed the island for visitors.
-Researchers who know how to deal with snakes can only enter under the condition that they have a doctor in their team.
+Only qualified researchers from or authorized by ICMBio (Chico Mendes Institute of Biodiversity Conservation), who know how to deal with snakes, and can only enter under the condition that they have a doctor in their team.

 14 Area 51, Nevada, USA